Alcohol is the most commonly spiked substance, according to Spike Aware.

 The same year there were an estimated 2.3 million victims of spiking in the UK.
 According to the ONS, that is more than the number of people who voted for the Green party in the UK’s most recent general election.

-It’s a crime which is chronically under-reported, overwhelmingly common and certainly on the rise.
-There’s been a 360% increase in ‘drink spiking’ offences reported to the Met Police since 2018.
+There’s been a 360% increase in drink spiking offences reported to the Met Police since 2018.
 But 90% of victims do not even go as far as to report, according to research published this month by Drinkaware.
 Why?
 Roughly half said “they didn’t see the point”.

 What is it like to be a victim of spiking?

-Annie (not her real name) was spiked on a night out with friends in London last year.
+Someone spiked Annie (not her real name) on a night out with friends in London last year.
 She went to bed late that night and woke up the next day at 6pm, unable to stand up without vomiting.

 The worst bit wasn’t just being sick but feeling so weak and my whole body was just in pain.
 It felt like I’d run a marathon.